TheGP/s3driver/README.md

     Uploads a directory from one S3 bucket to another (can be in a different cloud, using current temp dir as intermediary), skips empty dirs.
     Can handle subdirectories, overwrite existing files, and check for modifications.

-	 * {Object} CONF - Configuration for the another AWS S3 connection.
+	 * {Object} CONF - Configuration for the another S3 connection.
 	 * {string} dir - Local directory path to upload.
 	 * {string} [prefix=''] - Prefix to add to S3 object keys.
 	 * {Object} [params={}] - Additional parameters for customization.